MNsfleming/MNsfleming.github.io/readme.md

 You can also view my full resume by visiting the following link. mnsfleming.github.io/resume.pdf

+# Thanks
-Thanks for visiting my profile page!
+I appreciate you vvisiting my profile page!